 THE JEWISH CATACOMBS

-You will learn about the symbols, customs, traditions, and daily lives of the Jews of Rome, as you observe, first hand, the unique structure of the site as a whole and of the individual tombs, within the broader context of Greco-Roman catacomb culture.
+Your Jewish Catacombs tour will nourish you with a deep knowledge of the symbols, customs, traditions, and daily lives of Rome’s ancient Jews.
+You will observe, first hand, the unique structure of the site as a whole and of the individual tombs and (kôchim) within the broader context of Greco-Roman catacomb culture.